Onyfans/WeakAuras/README.md

 - Demo
 - Destro

-Remove the section for multiple specs, as new WA version has (limited) spec tracking.
+Remove the section for multiple specs, as new WA version has (limited) spec tracking. (after adding demo/destroy specs)